MclaughlinSteve/automerge-kt/README.md

 # Automerge-kt

-Automatically update and merge all pull requests in the repo with the `Automerge` label from oldest to newest.
+Automatically update and merge all github pull requests (PRs) in the repo with the `Automerge` label from oldest to newest.

 ## How it works